 - Incident Reports or Daily Manager’s Report – Negative behaviour will be recorded and a verbal or written notice will be given to parents.

 - Extreme Cases – In the case of extremely dangerous or unacceptable behaviour, the child may be instantly removed from the program or camp at the Supervisor and Executive Director’s discretion.
 A pro-rated refund may be provided in these scenarios at the Executive Director’s discretion.
+If it has been decided by the Supervisor or the Executive Director that a student must be removed/withdrawn from an ACSS Program or Camp, due to extreme reasons, they are to be additionally withdrawn from all other programs or camps they are registered in.
+A location change is not a possibility

 - Intentionally Damaging Equipment/Facilities – Student(s) who intentionally damage equipment or facilities will be removed from the program or camp.